frwd-1/seer-protocol/README.md

 dynamically loading ExEx's as plugins

-"wherever law ends, tyranny begins" - John Locke
+where code ends, tyranny begins